 Eastern South Africa Wildlife Tour: Kruger to Coast

-A journey through the eastern parts of South Africa is a journey characterised by diversity.
+This South Africa Wildlife Tour is a journey through the eastern parts of South Africa.
+It is a journey characterised by diversity.
 The habitats change dramatically over a relatively short distance, thanks in part to the significant altitudinal variation created by the Drakensberg Escarpment.
-With the changes in altitudes and habitats come associated changes in the bird and animal communities, and each day on this South Africa Wildlife Tour brings with it new species to be seen and new landscapes to behold.
+With the changes in altitudes and habitats come associated changes in the bird and animal communities, and each day on this Wildlife Tour in South Africa brings with it new species to be seen and new landscapes to behold.

 From scouring the high altitude grasslands of the roof of Mpumalanga Province at over 2000 meters above sea level to scanning the blue waters of the Indian Ocean for whales and dolphins; from encounters with big cats in the Kruger to searching for Black Rhino in Ithala Game Reserve, this South Africa Safari will enthral from start to finish.
 Major reserves visited are the Kruger National Park, Ithala Game Reserve, Hluhluwe-iMfolozi Game Reserve and the iSimangaliso Wetland Park, as well as numerous smaller reserves and parks.

 Depending on the time of the year one can see up to and over 300 species of bird, and 45 species of mammal, the latter group including Africa’s famous Big Five (Lion, Leopard, Elephant, Buffalo and both Black and White Rhino) as well as Cheetah and Wild Dog.
 All in all, this is a fantastic all-round natural history experience and a superb introduction to eastern South Africa.

 - See the Blyde River Canyon, one of South Africa's scenic highlights.

 - Look for big cats in the Kruger National Park, one of the great parks of Africa.